Rosi at The Beaumont

 La Môme at The Berkeley, Knightsbridge

-One of the most highly anticipated openings of the year comes from French restaurateurs (and brothers), Ugo and Antoine Lecorché, who will be bringing the glamour of Côte d’Azur to The Berkeley with a new iteration of their sophisticated restaurant La Môme.
+One of the most highly anticipated openings of the year comes from French restaurateurs (and brothers), Ugo and Antoine Lecorché, who have brought the glamour of Côte d’Azur to The Berkeley with a new iteration of their sophisticated restaurant La Môme.
 Born on Cannes’ La Croisette in 2018, La Môme pays homage to one of Cannes’ most famous Golden Age hostesses, Lucienne Suzanne Vreurick – nicknamed La Môme Moineau (meaning ‘the little sparrow’) – who was known for throwing lavish parties at the magnificent Art Deco-style Villa Bagatelle overlooking the Bay of Cannes, reflecting the brothers’ passion for hosting and hospitality.

-Projected opening: 7 February 2025
+Opening: 7 February 2025

 Address: The Berkeley, Wilton Place, SW1X 7RL